Coachalex369/secure-the-vault/README.md

 # Secure the Vault

-You've been hired to secure a vault!
-It's up to you to ensure that the client's family heirlooms is stored safely.
-In this workshop, you'll have to write JavaScript to correctly set the codes for the vault's combination lock.
+You have been hired to secure a vault!
+You must ensure that the client's family heirlooms are stored safely.
+In this workshop, you will write JavaScript to correctly set the codes for the vault's combination lock.

 ## Getting Started